Health tips for heart mind and body

 The more active you are, the better.
 Exercise boosts your heart health, builds muscle and bone strength, and wards off health problems.

 Aim for 2 and a half hours of moderate activity, like brisk walking or dancing, every week.
-If you’re OK with vigorous exercise, stick to 1 hour and 15 minutes a week of things like running or playing tennis.
+If you’re OK with vigorous exercise, stick to 1 hour and 15 minutes a week of things like running, yoga, or playing tennis.
 Add a couple of days of strength training, too.

 If you’re busy, try short bursts of activity throughout the day.
 Walk often.
 A good target is 10,000 steps a day.
 Take the stairs.
 Park your car far away from your destination.